 Teaching English as a foreign language is by far the most popular form of employment in Busan.
 Many young English-speaking foreigners move to the city with the hope of saving money, paying off student debt and getting the chance to travel around Southeast Asia.

 Due to the large number of private English schools (hagwons) in the city, job opportunities are in abundance, but there are strict rules that go with the job.
-Expats will need an E-2 visa to legally teach in South Korea, and it is only available to UK, US and South African citizens.
-Applicants need to meet basic requirements and aren't allowed to have any other form of employment while on this visa.
-Recently, the government has been cracking down on foreigners who teach English without the proper visas.
+Expats will need an E-2 visa to teach English in South Korea.
+This visa is only available to citizens of seven English-speaking countries: the United States, Canada, the United Kingdom, Ireland, Australia, New Zealand and South Africa.
+Applicants need to meet basic requirements and aren’t allowed to have any other form of employment while on this visa.
+The government has strengthened enforcement against foreigners teaching without proper visas.

 Competition for good schools in Busan is fierce.
 Expats should also be careful of being scammed while looking for a teaching job.
 For these reasons, expats should ensure they work with a reputable recruiter who will negotiate the best salary and benefits on their behalf.